stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 I'm long time Apple hardware and software user.
 Since 1996.
 And still macOS is best OS for my requirements.
 My first computer is PowerBook 150 I bough in 1996 during my studying in Berkley.
 Since then I used only Apple mobile computers.
 PowerBook G3, PowerBook Titanium, bunch of MacBook Pro 13" and 15".
 But I'm really unhappy with my latest MacBook Pro 2017.
 Useless keyboard with arrow keys designed for Tinker Bell?
-Zero ability to upgrade up to 32Gb RAM back to 2017.
+Zero ability to upgrade up to 32Gb RAM back then in 2017.
+Yes.
+I know this is 100% Intel fail.
+Just like performance and termal Intel CPU issues for last 6 years.
+Intel just do not care anymore about mobile CPU.

-So finally I make decision to switch dark side and hackintosh good enough notebook.
-And RBA serves this purpose very well.
+So finally I make decision to switch to dark side and hackintosh good enough notebook.
+After some research I choose Razer Blade Advanced for this purpose.

 **Purpose**

-* Backend software development
+* Backend software development.
-* ML development (requires CUDA and Nvidia GPU)
+* ML development (requires CUDA and Nvidia GPU).
-* Embedded software and hardware development (IoT)
+* Embedded software and hardware development (IoT).
-* Cloud and DevOps
+* Cloud and DevOps.
 * Once per month gaming.
-Usually 3A titles like Tomb Rider, Deus Ex, Tom Clancy's The Division, Mass Effect, etc.
+Usually 3A titles like [Tomb Rider](https://tombraider.square-enix-games.com/en-gb), [Deus Ex](https://square-enix-games.com/en_US/games/deus-ex-mankind-divided/), [Tom Clancy's The Division](https://tomclancy-thedivision.ubisoft.com/game/en-us/home), [Mass Effect](https://www.ea.com/games/mass-effect), etc.

 Hardware